realflash/extended-xmlrpc-api/tags/0.9.6/README.md

 ## Security

 There are good reasons why the XML-RPC API only has limited methods.
 Think carefully about whether this plugin is right for your situation, and only enable the methods you really need.

-== Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Use the Settings > Extended API screen to configure the plugin.

-== Frequently Asked Questions ==

-= Where are all the FAQs? =

-Nobody has asked any questions yet, so there are none that are frequently asked.

-== Screenshots ==

-1. Example code - how I use this plugin.

-== Changelog ==

-= 0.9 =
-* Added missing settings screen
-* Removed namespace setting
-* Defaulted to disallowing all methods
-* Added documentation
-* Separated "not permitted" and "doesn't exist" errors

-= 0.5 =
-* Original version by Michael Grosser

-== Upgrade Notice ==

-= 0.9 =
-More secure default to disallow all methods